 All this jabbering about being self-employed, making and teaching doesn’t work without generating any income whatsoever.
 That’s why my third cornerstone is consulting and freelancing.
-After working for a couple of years with like minded colleagues in the 9 to 6 world, I always wanted to give consulting a shot in my life.
+After working for years with like minded colleagues in the 9 to 6 world, I always wanted to give consulting a shot in my life.
 Now I thought it would be the perfect time.
 I would love to work closely with clients on applications and solving their problems.
 In this scenario, I am able to shift from being a consultant, who is giving advice and a clear strategy for the application, to being a freelancer who can deep dive into the code and solve problems for you.

 So, if you are seeking for a on-site/remote german/english speaking software engineer, don’t hesitate to reach out to me.
 I want to work with you on your web, mobile or embedded applications.

 Do you have a product idea but can’t execute it yourself?
 I am able to build a MVP for you from scratch.
-It would be a vertical cut through all the technologies from the client-side application, connecting it to a database, deploying and hosting.
+It would be a vertical cut through all the technologies from the client-side application, connecting it to a database, deploying and hosting it.
 Afterward, it can go even beyond the initial MVP.
 It is up to you how far it goes.
 It’s your opportunity to have me as dedicated developer to bootstrap your idea in an effective and efficient way.

 Does your company want to get involved in open source to attract potential candidates for your development department?
 I can help you to spot and extract potential features from your code base and enable everyone to use it as an open source library.
 Open sourcing makes companies attractive for candidates, because you as a company give something back to the community.

-In addition, I would consider other opportunities, too, which would enable me to learn about one of the following things.
+In addition, I would consider other opportunities, too, which would enable me to dive deeper into the following topics.
 They are not in a particular order, but the ones with the exclamation point would be most interesting for me:

 - Programming Languages: